Who has access to my records?

 How do I get my married name on my records?

-Name change requests have to be accompanied by some form of documentation like a marriage license, driver’s license, etc. The Name Change form is available in the Registrar’s Office or online.
+Name change requests have to be accompanied by supporting documentation (like a marriage license, driver’s license, etc).
+The Name Change form is available in the Registrar’s Office or online.

 Where do I find out my grades?